BZ-W/model_foc/README.md

 # model_foc

 `model_foc` is a discrete-time Field-Oriented Control (FOC) Simulink model for Permanent Magnet Synchronous Motor (PMSM), incorporating an Extended Kalman Filter (EKF) observer.
-The model is designed for simulation and algorithm verification and supports C code generation as a Simulink S-Function using MINGW.
+The model is intended for simulation and algorithm verification, with system parameters generated via a preparatory MATLAB Live Script.

 ## Project Overview

 This project is developed in MATLAB Simulink (R2024b) and targets sensorless PMSM control applications.
-It integrates an EKF-based rotor position and speed estimator and implements a discrete-time FOC controller structure using a fixed-step solver.
-The model is simulation-ready and supports local S-Function generation for acceleration or integration into larger systems.
+It integrates an EKF-based rotor position and speed estimator within a discrete-time FOC framework using a fixed-step solver.
+The model includes a parameter initialization script (`Para_Gen.mlx`) that must be executed prior to running the Simulink model.

+The model supports local C code generation as a Simulink S-Function via MINGW for acceleration or integration into larger systems.

 ## Features

-- Discrete-time implementation of FOC control structure for PMSM
+- Discrete-time implementation of FOC for PMSM with fixed-step solver
-- EKF observer using current input to estimate rotor angle and speed
+- EKF observer using current feedback to estimate rotor angle and speed
-- Simulink-based simulation environment with fixed-step solver
+- MATLAB Live Script for parameter generation (`Para_Gen.mlx`)
-- S-Function C code generation supported via Simulink Coder and MINGW-w64
+- Compatible with Simulink Coder and MINGW-w64 for S-Function generation
-- Single .slx model file, directly executable
+- Structured, simulation-ready workflow

 ## System Requirements